shyampurk/tto-bluemix/README.md

 2. Open the ttoBackground [source file](ttoBackground/ttoBackground.py) and perform the following modifications

+  - Line 10 : For the value of variable "mq_traffic_key", set it to your MapQuest subscription key.

+  - Line 11 : For the value of variable "mq_incident_key", set it to your MapQuest subscription key.

+            Note : To avoid API call limits for a trial subscription, we have used separate MapQuest keys for getting traffic and incident data.
+If you have a paid subscription, then the same key can be used for both purposes.

-  - Line 23 : For the value of variable uri change it to the following format
+  - Line 23 : For the value of variable "uri", change it to the following format

             mongodb://<dbuser>:<dbpassword>@<dburi>/newttobackground